-RVNAhealth Nurse-Family Partnership helps first-time mothers become successful in their new role.
+Nurse-Family Partnership at RVNAhealth helps first-time expectant parents become successful in their new role.

-Our team of maternal and child health nurses utilizes the evidence-based Nurse-Family Partnership nursing model which pairs mothers with their own personal nurse from pregnancy through their child’s second birthday.
+Our team of maternal and child health nurses utilizes the evidence-based Nurse-Family Partnership (NFP) nursing model which pairs pregnant people with their own personal nurse from pregnancy through their child’s second birthday.

-RVNAhealth Nurse-Family Partnership is a voluntary, free program for eligible mothers* residing Western Connecticut.
+Nurse-Family Partnership at RVNAhealth is a voluntary, free program for eligible pregnant people* residing in Western Connecticut.

-When combined with traditional medical care, mothers participating in the program are more likely to have healthy pregnancies with fewer preterm and low birth weight newborns, are more likely to be successful at breastfeeding, and have infants and toddlers who are healthy and meet developmental milestones.
+When combined with traditional medical care, families participating in the program are more likely to have healthy pregnancies with fewer preterm and low birth weight newborns, are more likely to be successful at chestfeeding, and have infants and toddlers who are healthy.

-If you are an expectant mother and need guidance and support, we’re here to help.
+If you are an expectant pregnant person and need guidance and support, we’re here to help.
 Click here to refer or register.

 Note: this program is NOT affiliated with the DCF and is completely voluntary.

-If you are an expectant mother and need guidance and support, we’re here to help.
+If you are a pregnant person and need guidance and support, we’re here to help.

 About the Program

-Becoming a mother for the first time can be overwhelming.
-The RVNAhealth Nurse-Family Partnership is here to help pregnant women transition into motherhood free of charge.
+Becoming a parent for the first time can be overwhelming.
+The Nurse-Family Partnership at RVNAhealth is here to help pregnant people transition into parenthood free of charge.

-The Nurse-Family Partnership, a national alliance of clinicians invested in supporting first-time mothers, offers weekly prenatal and post-delivery visits for mom and baby until the child reaches the age of two.
+The Nurse-Family Partnership, a national alliance of clinicians invested in supporting first-time birthing people, offers weekly prenatal and post-delivery visits for parent and baby until the child reaches the age of two.

 Where We Serve

-RVNAhealth’s Nurse-Family Partnership program proudly serves first-time mothers in:
+RVNAhealth’s Nurse-Family Partnership program proudly serves first-time pregnant people in:

-Barkhamsted, Beacon Falls, Bethel, Bethlehem, Bridgewater, Brookfield, Canaan, Cheshire, Colebrook, Cornwall, Danbury, Goshen, Hartland, Harwinton, Kent, Litchfield, Middlebury, Morris, Naugatuck, New Fairfield, New Hartford, New Milford, Newtown, Norfolk, North Canaan, Oxford, Prospect, Redding, Ridgefield, Roxbury, Salisbury, Sharon, Sherman, Southbury, Thomaston, Torrington, Warren, Washington, Waterbury, Watertown, Winchester, Winsted, Wolcott, and Woodbury.
+Beacon Falls, Bethel, Bethlehem, Bridgewater, Brookfield, Cheshire, Danbury, Harwinton, Litchfield, Middlebury, Morris, Naugatuck, New Fairfield, New Hartford, New Milford, Newtown, Prospect, Redding, Ridgefield, Roxbury, Sherman, Southbury, Thomaston, Torrington, Waterbury, Watertown, Wolcott, Woodbury.

-Becoming a Mom for the first time is scary!
+Becoming a parent for the first time is scary!
 No joke – there’s a lot to learn.
 And we can help–for free–if you want to sign up.

-The Nurse-Family Partnership has helped over 300,000 new moms just like you.
+The Nurse-Family Partnership has helped over 300,000 new parents just like you.
 And we want to help you, too.

 Common Questions and Answers